Thermo Fisher says its COVID-19 tests accurately detects Omicron variant

 The WHO said it was working with technical experts to understand the potential impact of the variant on existing countermeasures against COVID-19, including vaccines.

-(Reporting by Radhika Anilkumar in Bengaluru and Carl O'Donnell in New York; Editing by Arun Koyyur)
+(Reporting by Radhika Anilkumar in Bengaluru and Carl O'Donnell in New York; Editing by Arun Koyyur and Andrea Ricci)

 ((Radhika.Anilkumar@thomsonreuters.com; +91 8067490824;))